Equatorial orbits and imaging of hairy cubic Galileon black holes: Abstract

 \section{Abstract}

-Null and timelike orbits are investigated in a family of hairy rotating black holes in the cubic Galileon theory.
-In particular, it is found that stable circular geodesics exist below a critical coupling.
-Their properties expectedly deviate from general relativity, which is further highlighted by computing images of an accretion disk around such black holes.
+Null and timelike equatorial orbits are investigated in a family of hairy black holes in the cubic Galileon theory.
+These include rotating generalizations of static black hole metrics supporting a time-dependent scalar field.
+Depending on the coupling and rotation, the properties of the geodesics expectedly deviate from general relativity.
+In particular, it is found that stable circular geodesics only exist below a critical coupling, which is related to the existence of an outermost stable circular orbit.
+Focusing on the strong-field region, images of an accretion disk are also produced to highlight tendencies that would constrain the model given further accurate observations of supermassive black holes.

 \emph{Keywords:} cubic Galileon, hairy black hole, geodesics, black hole imaging